 • 10 nanograms per milliliter for urine

-It is equally important to note that you can still be prosecuted for operating a vehicle while under the influence of marijuana even if neither one of these tests are administered, merely on the suspicion of the individual that pulls you over and the way you were operating the vehicle.
+It is equally important to note that you can still be prosecuted for operating a vehicle while under the influence of marijuana even if neither one of these tests is administered, merely on the suspicion of the individual that pulls you over and the way you were operating the vehicle.

 If in addition, alcohol comes into play, it is highly likely that stiffer penalties will be imposed.

 For the most part, penalties are dependent on the number of offences that have been committed.
 As a result, it is not uncommon to see different penalties for first-time offenders, as well as for those that are on their second or third offense.
 It is vitally important to understand the difference in these penalties in order to fully grasp what you might be up against if you are caught operating your car under the influence.

 • First Offense: $400 – $1000 fine; 2 days in jail; 48 – 96 hours of community service.